kanemcnamara/Spotify-Jukebox/README.md

 If you have any requests open an issue or contact me at kane@wattleit.com.au

-Use the demo at request.kane.network freely :)
+Use the demo at https://request.kane.network freely :)